julien-c/conferencer/docs/2-models.md

 - If the model has a _slug_ attribute, it will automatically be set and updated when the _name_ is
 - The dates use Carbon, a DateTime superset, so you can do `$talk->created_at->format('H:i:s')`
 - All models have a static `slugOrFail` helper that matches the `findOrFail` method but with the _slug_
-- Models implement the Illuminage package that allow the creation and caching of thumbnails, `$talk->thumb(200, 300)`
+- Models implement the Illuminage package that allows the creation and caching of thumbnails, `$talk->thumb(200, 300)`

 ### Model-specific methods